dasarpan/dasarpan/README.md

 # Hello everyone! 👋

-My name is Arpan Das, and I’m looking for work as a software developer.
+My name is Arpan Das, and I work as a full stack dev!

 I have an MS in Computer Science (Data Science Engineering Track), ME in Engineering Management, and BS in Computer Engineering. 🎓